 The Federal Reserve conducts open market operations (OMOs) in domestic markets.
-OMOs can be permanent, including the outright purchase and sale of Treasury securities, government-sponsored enterprise (GSE) debt securities, and federal agency and GSE mortgage-backed securities (MBS); or temporary, including the purchase of these securities under agreements to resell, and the sale of these securities under agreements to repurchase.
+OMOs can be permanent, including the outright purchase and sale of Treasury securities, government-sponsored enterprise (GSE) debt securities, and federal agency and GSE MBS; or temporary, including the purchase of these securities under agreements to resell, and the sale of these securities under agreements to repurchase.
 The authority to conduct OMOs is granted under Section 14 of the Federal Reserve Act, and the range of securities that the Federal Reserve is authorized to purchase and sell is relatively limited.
-OMOs are conducted by the Trading Desk at the FRBNY, which acts as agent for the Federal Open Market Committee (FOMC).
-The FRBNY's traditional counterparties for OMOs are the primary dealers with which the FRBNY trades U.S. government and select other securities.1
+OMOs are conducted by the FRBNY Trading Desk, which acts as agent for the FOMC.
+The FRBNY's traditional counterparties for OMOs are the primary dealers with which the FRBNY trades U.S. government and select other securities.
+Since 2009, the FRBNY has designated other counterparties for certain OMO programs.

 OMOs have been used historically to adjust the supply of reserve balances so as to keep the federal funds rate around the target federal funds rate established by the FOMC.
-In recent years, the Federal Reserve has also developed other tools to strengthen its control of short-term interest rates, and to reduce the large quantity of reserves held by the banking system when needed.
+In recent years, the Federal Reserve has also developed other tools to strengthen its control of short-term interest rates and to reduce the large quantity of reserves held by the banking system when needed.

 The Federal Reserve provides short-term liquidity to domestic banks and other depository institutions through the discount window.
-In addition, because of the global nature of bank funding markets, the Federal Reserve has at times established liquidity arrangements with foreign central banks as part of coordinated international efforts.
+In addition, because of the global nature of bank funding markets, the Federal Reserve has established liquidity arrangements with foreign central banks as part of coordinated international efforts.